 To analyze how the MPI operates on abstract topologies independently from the topology abstraction provided by each PNC and, therefore, that that different PNCs can provide different topology abstractions, it is assumed that:

-PNC1 provides a topology abstraction which exposes at the MPI an abstract node and an abstract link for each physical node and link within network domain 1
+PNC1 provides a topology abstraction which exposes at MPI1 an abstract node and an abstract link for each physical node and link within network domain 1

-PNC2 provides a topology abstraction which exposes at the MPI a single abstract node (representing the whole network domain) with abstract links representing only the inter-domain physical links
+PNC2 provides a topology abstraction which exposes at MPI2 a single abstract node (representing the whole network domain) with abstract links representing only the inter-domain physical links

-PNC3 provides a topology abstraction which exposes at the MPI two abstract nodes (AN31 and AN32).
+PNC3 provides a topology abstraction which exposes at MPI3 two abstract nodes (called AN31 and AN32).
 They abstract respectively nodes S31+S33 and nodes S32+S34.
-At the MPI, only the abstract nodes should be reported: the mapping between the abstract nodes (AN31 and AN32) and the physical nodes (S31, S32, S33 and S34) should be done internally by the PNC.
+At MPI3, only the abstract nodes should be reported: the mapping between the abstract nodes (AN31 and AN32) and the physical nodes (S31, S32, S33 and S34) should be done internally by PNC3.

 The MDSC should be capable to stitch together each abstracted topology to build its own view of the multi-domain network topology.
 The process may require suitable oversight, including administrative configuration and trust models, but this is out of scope for this document.

-A method and process for topology abstraction for the CMI is required, and will be discussed in a future revision of this document.
+The MDSC can also provide topology abstraction of its own view of the multi-domain network topology at its CMIs depending on the customers’ needs: it can provide different types of topology abstractions at different CMIs.

 Service Configuration